 You can set Min height and Max height of the text entry field.
 The values should be entered in px.

-Additionally, you may want to add a placeholder which will be displayed inside the text entry field.
+Additionally, you may want to add a placeholder that will be displayed inside the text entry field.
 It will disappear when the user starts typing text in.

 Enabling Character Map allows authors to add non-typical letters and symbols in language e.g. ó, ç, ñ or Math and Science e.g. μ, ∞ ,≤, and make them available for the students in Essay Text questions.
 When Character Map is on, the default Alpha character map will be shown to the students.
 The Numerical Character Map will be available when the Has Mathematical Formulas option is enabled.
 To create a Custom Character Map enter the specific characters into the Characters to display box.